sagemath/sagewiki_to_gh-2022-10-10/days106.md

 It's fine to come for only part of these Sage Days.

-Please contact the organisers if you plan to join.
+The organisers will be happy to know you plan to join, send them an email if you can.

   * [[https://albamath.com|Alba Málaga]]
   * [[https://www.math.u-psud.fr/~lelievre|Samuel Lelièvre]]